steuerboard/n8n-nodes-steuerboard/PUBLISHING.md

 ### Method 1: GitHub Release Workflow (Recommended)

-This is the easiest way to create a release:
+This is the easiest way to create a release and publish to npm:

 1. Go to the Actions tab in your GitHub repository
-2. Click on "Create Release" workflow
+2. Click on "Release and Publish" workflow
 3. Click "Run workflow"
 4. Select the release type:
    - `patch`: Bug fixes (0.1.0 → 0.1.1)